Objection Handling: 25 Common B2B Sales Objections & How to Respond

 What is the best framework for handling sales objections?

-Two frameworks are widely regarded as effective.
-Feel-Felt-Found is best for straightforward, emotional objections — you empathise with how they feel, normalise the concern by referencing others who felt the same, and share what those others found.
-Acknowledge-Ask-Advocate is better for complex objections — you acknowledge the concern, ask a clarifying question to understand the real issue, and then advocate your position with evidence.
+Feel-Felt-Found suits straightforward, emotional objections — you empathise, normalise, and share what others found.
+Acknowledge-Ask-Advocate works better for complex objections — acknowledge the concern, ask a clarifying question, then advocate your position with evidence.
 Most experienced reps blend elements of both.

 How do you handle the "it's too expensive" objection?

-First, avoid immediately offering a discount.
-Instead, ask a clarifying question: "When you say it's too expensive, are you comparing us to a specific alternative, or is the absolute number higher than your budget?"
-This determines whether it is a value problem (they do not see the ROI) or a budget problem (the money genuinely is not there).
+Avoid immediately offering a discount.
+Ask whether they are comparing you to a specific alternative or the absolute number feels high.
 For value problems, present a total cost of ownership comparison and ROI analysis.
-For budget problems, explore alternative deal structures, phased implementations, or help them build a business case for internal budget approval.
+For budget problems, explore deal structures or help them build an internal business case.

 How do you handle objections on a cold call?